TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     sudo docker-compose up -d
     ```

     You will notice that all the images will be downloaded, and after that the containers will be started.
 If you get a error then look at the error what it says and try to fix it.
-If you still got issues then put your used docker-compose.yml on pastebin and join the guides-discord [here](https://trash-guides.info/discord){:target="_blank"} and provide the pastebin link with the error, have patience because of timezone differene.
+If you still got issues then put your used docker-compose.yml on pastebin and join the guides-discord [here](https://trash-guides.info/discord){:target="_blank"} and provide the pastebin link with the error, have patience because of timezone differences.

     Don't forget to look at the [Examples](#examples) how to setup the paths inside the containers.